LaRon E. Nelson, PhD, RN, FNP, FNAP, FNYAM, FAAN

 Yale School of Nursing - Room 31102

-Prof. LaRon E. Nelson is the Independence Foundation Professor and Associate Professor of Nursing and Associate Dean of Global Affairs and Planetary Health.
+Prof. LaRon E. Nelson is the Independence Foundation Associate Professor and Associate Professor of Nursing and Associate Dean of Global Affairs and Planetary Health.
 He also serves on the Yale Institute of Global Health’s Leadership Advisory Committee.
 He is also a scientist with MAP Centre for Urban Health Solutions in the Li Ka Shing Knowledge Institute at St. Michael’s Hospital in Toronto.
 He is the inaugural holder of the Ontario HIV Treatment Network Research Chair in Implementation Science with Black Communities in Canada.

 Prof. Nelson is an elected Fellow in the American Academy of Nursing.
 He has been honored by professional nursing organizations, including the Excellence in HIV Prevention Award by the Association of Nurses in AIDS Care and the President’s Trailblazer Award by the National Black Nurses Association.
 Prof Nelson was the first nurse to be named as one of Canada’s Rising Stars in Global Health for his groundbreaking research in Ghana.